salihozkara/MD/Database-tables.md

 ### AbpUsers

-This table stores information about the users in the application.
+This table stores information about the identity users in the application.

 ---